-The name Polaris is commonly referred to as the north star and ties in well with Bernard’s interest in sailing.
-Two wine brands are currently produced under the Polaris name – Heritance (focusing on Napa fruit) and Nandu – (the name for a bird about the size of an Emu in Argentina) which focuses on Malbec from Mendoza, Argentina.
+Two wine brands were originally produced under the Polaris name – Heritance (focusing on Napa fruit) and Nandu – (the name for a bird about the size of an Emu in Argentina) which focuses on Malbec from Mendoza, Argentina.
+The name Polaris is commonly referred to as the north star and tied in well with Bernard’s interest in sailing.

 Their Napa production currently focuses on two wines, a Sauvignon Blanc and a Cabernet Sauvignon.
 The labels on each wine show three important numbers, 1-9-4 – the 1 for the Portet family, the 9 represents their nine generations of making wine (Bernard’s family has owned vineyard property in France dating to the late 1600’s), and the 4 represents four continents that Bernard has made wine on (Europe, South America, Australia & North America).